seetohjinwei/StackC/README.md

 ## TODO

-- `forth.c` flag to support running a string straight from command line
 - change makeToken to use an array instead of a bunch of if/else
-- allow pushing of negative numbers
 - `forth.c` debug flag to print stack after each operation
 - Come up with a name
 - Power (exponent)